 If arriving by car, there are dedicated disabled parking spaces on site.

-Come in through the main gate, first left, continue down the hill until you reach the Boiler House on the left hand side.
+Come in through the main gate, take the first left, and continue down the hill until you reach the Boilerhouse Cafe on the left-hand side.

-Come in through the main gate, take a left at the first mini roundabout and continue down the hill until you reach the second mini roundabout.
+Come in through the main gate, take a left at the first mini-roundabout and continue down the hill until you reach the second mini-roundabout.
 Turn right and continue down to The Hub.
-Drive into the parking area directly in front of you and veer right onto the access ramp for Medicine and park in the marked bay at the entrance to the venue.
+Drive into the parking area directly in front of you, veer right onto the access ramp for Medicine and park in the marked bay at the entrance to the venue.